sborar/rl-openai-cartpole-policy-gradient/README.md

 Cartpole.py runs the cartpole environment episodes and updates the policy after every x number of timesteps.

-Utils.py contains utility functions like x
+Utils.py contains utility functions.

-Report lists the approaches taken in this assignment and tries to answers explain osme observations.
+Report lists the approaches taken in this assignment and tries to answers explain some observations.